Pioreactor/docs.pioreactor/user-guide/02-Experiment basics/04-set-up-an-experiment.md

 ![](/img/user-guide/assign_labels_bulk.png)

-The next pages will guide you through setting up heating, stirring and optical density reading for your Pioreactor.

-## Alternative: Start activities from the Pioreactors page.
+## Start activities from the Pioreactors page.

 :::info
 Before starting an experiment, it's useful to run a _self test_ to confirm that your Pioreactors are all working as expected.
 [How to run a self-test.](/user-guide/running-self-test)